inesc-id/SafeCloudFS/README.md

 ### Running via Docker
+The Dockerfile in the root of the project allows to execute SafeCloudFS through a Debian VM.
+To build and run the VM execute the following commands.

 ```
 docker build -t safecloudfs .
 docker run -it --privileged --cap-add SYS_ADMIN --device /dev/fuse -i safecloudfs
 ```

 Then inside the container execute

 ```
 mvn exec:java
 ```